open/close all folders

 Kim: Are you calling me irrational?
 Because I'll tear your head off, Daniel.
 I'll tear it off and throw it over that fence.

 - In the pilot, King Robert arrives in Winterfell to offer the right-hand post in his royal council to his old ally Ned Stark.
 The moment they meet again, the Adipose Rex says that Ned Stark has gotten fat over the years.
 Ned motions to King Robert's noticeable gut, and they laugh it off, showing how close they are with each other.

 - In arguably one of the darkest uses of this trope imaginable, Ramsay Snow has cut off Theon's "favorite toy".
 Later, just to fuck with his mind, he starts eating a conspicuous phallic shape in front of him.
-After a few seconds of silence, Ramsay looks shocked that Theon would really think this.
+After a few seconds of silence, Ramsay reacts with mock horror that Theon would really think this.
 He responds with this:

 Ramsay: Nooooo.
 Pork sausage.
 Do you think I'm some sort of savage?